robert8138/flask-google-calendar-api-project/README.md

     * Build views to return these JSON objects
     * Here you go the API endpoints

-* **d3.js Charts**
+* **Interactive d3 Charts**
+    * Create Bootstrap style buttons
+    * Create listners (e.g. d3.select.on) that takes in parameters
-    * Learn how to write client-side code to query my own API endpoints
+    * On click, use d3.json to hit my own API endpoints to get data
-    * Render the data on the browser
+    * use the data and plot bars and calendars
-    * Use d3.json to hit the API endpoints, take the data and do some data viz on top of it

-* **Interactive Data Viz using jquery.js and d3.js**
-    * ?

 ## Review of the Fundamentals of Web Application
 * Python
     * [Starting a Python Project the Right Way]
     * [Writing Idiomatic Python]: Also there are three vidoes on this very topic
+    * [Import from a relative path]

 * Web Programming
     * [Web Programming Basics]: Philip Guo's intro to web programming